codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 In the example above, if integration and/or acceptance tests fail, the whole pipeline will continue, because we have defined that only the results of unit test matter for the whole parallel step.

-The reverse relationship (i.e. defining steps to be ignored) can be defined with the following syntax
+The reverse relationship (i.e., defining steps to be ignored) can be defined with the following syntax

 {% highlight yaml %}
 second_step: